cgwhouse/bootstrap/README.md

 ## TODO

-slack and spotify in flatpak installs consolidate more things after comparing fedora to debian version checks at the end, maybe at end of finish script
+slack and spotify in flatpak installs consolidate more things after comparing fedora to debian, also fedora and gentoo for aws version checks at the end, maybe at end of finish script